gpahal/solana-fellowship/exercises/41-nft-marketplace/README.md

 ## Notes on implementation

-- Right now, the dynamic nature involves updating the metadata by the creator manually.
+- Right now, the dynamic nature involves updating of the metadata by the creator manually.

-- Ideally, there we'd have an on-chain program as the update authority of the NFT and that would be responsible for checking the conditions for evolution and/or evolving the NFT automatically based on some conditions like time passed etc.
+- Ideally, there should have an on-chain program as the update authority of the NFT and that program would be responsible for checking the conditions for evolution and/or evolving the NFT automatically based on conditions like time passed etc.